Team

 Emma Tysinger

 Emma Tysinger has a BSc in Bioinformatics from the MIT and joined the lab in July 2023 with the support of the MIT-France program.
-Emma successfully implemented the first prototype of the KGBot agent during her research stay (2 months).
+Emma successfully implemented the first prototype of the KGBot agent during her July-August 2023 research stay.
 She is now pursuing a graduate PhD program in Bioinformatics at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
 See her Google Scholar.

 © Image credit CNRS